Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-Next we turn to the compatibility with other precision observables.
-In \reffi{fig:MW-SW} we show the predictions for $\MW$ and $\sweff$ in the N2HDM for all points with $\chi^2_{\rm Higgs} \le \chi^2_{\rm Higgs,SM}$, $\chi^2_{\gamgam+\tau\tau+bb} \leq 3.53$ and ${\chi^2_{\MWNTHDM} \le 4}$.
+Next we turn to the compatibility with the most sensitive $Z$-pole observable, $\sweff$.
+In \reffi{fig:MW-SW} we show the predictions for $\MW$ and $\sweff$ in the N2HDM for all points with $\chi^2_{125} - \chi^2_{125,\mathrm{SM}} \leq 5.99$, $\chi^2_{\gamgam+\tau\tau+bb} \leq 3.53$ and $\chi^2_{\MWCDFnew} \le 4$.
 One can see that the parameter points that fit the new CDF measurement of the $W$-boson mass feature also sizable modifications of $\sin^2\theta_{\rm eff}$ compared to the SM prediction.
-The values of $\sin^2\theta_{\rm eff}$ featured in the parameter points of our scan are smaller than the SM value\hto{, not touching the current $1\,\sigma$ ellipse.
-However, here it should be kept in mind that the PDG average is composed of two measurements that are compatible only at the $\sim 3\,\sigma$ level: the one using the forward-backward asymmetry in $e^+e^- \to b \bar b$ measured at LEP~\cite{ALEPH:2005ab}, and the one obtained from the left-right asymmetry in $e^+e^- \to e^+e^-$ measured at SLD~\cite{ALEPH:2005ab}.
-It can be observed that the data points preferred by the $\MW$ measurement of CDF } are in better agreement with the SLD measurement based on $A_{\rm LR}^e$, whereas the tension increases with the value of $\sin^2\theta_{\rm eff}$ extracted at LEP based on measurements of $A_{\rm FB}^b$.
-Similar observations were made in \citeres{Bahl:2022xzi, deBlas:2022hdk,Lu:2022bgw}, and the correlation between the effective weak mixing angle and the mass of the $W$~boson is expected to arise generically in models in which the new CDF measurement of $M_W$ is accommodated mainly via the breaking of the custodial symmetry by means of a non-zero $T$~parameter \hto{(and not via, e.g., BSM vertex and box contributions to the muon decay)}.
-The presence of the additional singlet state of the N2HDM compared to the 2HDM has no sizable impact on the distribution of parameter points in \reffi{fig:MW-SW} in the investigated scenario, because the mixing between the singlet-like state $h_{95}$ and the heavy CP-even Higgs boson $h_3$ is very small as a result of the large mass difference.
-Consequently, we only show in \reffi{fig:MW-SW} the parameter points that describe the excesses sufficiently well, \hto{noting that the parameter points that are in agreement with the CDF result but do not describe the excesses would be located at essentially the same region in the $M_W$--$\sin^2\theta_{\rm eff}$ plane.}
+It should be noted that without the restriction of the displayed points to those for which the predicted value for $\MW$ is compatible at the $2 \ \sigma$ level with the new CDF measurement the displayed scan poins in \reffi{fig:MW-SW} would extend further to the left, i.e.\ into the direction towards the SM prediction that is indicated by an orange cross in the figure.
+According to \refeq{eq:sweffT}, the predicted values of $\sin^2\theta_{\rm eff}$ featured for the displayed parameter points of our scan are smaller than the SM value, and they do not touch the current $1\,\sigma$ ellipse based on the PDG average values of $M_W$ (which does not contain the new CDF measurement) and $\sin^2\theta_{\rm eff}$.
+However, here it should be kept in mind that the PDG average of $\sin^2\theta_{\rm eff}$ is composed of different measurements, where the two most precise ones are compatible with each other only at the level of about $3\,\sigma$: the one based on the forward-backward asymmetry of the bottom quarks measured at LEP~\cite{ALEPH:2005ab}, and the one obtained from the left-right asymmetry measured at SLD~\cite{ALEPH:2005ab}.
+It can be observed that the data points preferred by the $\MW$ measurement of CDF are in better agreement with the SLD measurement based on $A_{\rm LR}$, whereas the tension increases with the value of $\sin^2\theta_{\rm eff}$ extracted at LEP based on measurements of $A_{\rm FB}^{0,b}$.
+Similar observations were made in \citeres{Bahl:2022xzi, deBlas:2022hdk,Lu:2022bgw}, and the correlation between the effective weak mixing angle and the mass of the $W$~boson is expected to arise generically in models in which the shift in the prediction for $\MW$ towards the new CDF measurement of $M_W$ is accommodated mainly via the breaking of the custodial symmetry by means of a non-zero $T$~parameter (and not via, e.g., BSM vertex and box contributions to muon decay).
+The fact that the points in \reffi{fig:MW-SW} lie along an approximately straight line is an indication of the strong dependence on the $T$-parameter, whereas the impact of the non-zero values of the $S$-parameter on the prediction for $\sin^2\theta_{\rm eff}$ is very small in our scan.